A: Membership is open to the general public.

 Please note we need the completed application along with payment before you are eligible to sail for the year.
 Once the secretary has recorded your completed application and payment, you and family members that have signed the application will be added to the list sent to the dockmasters.
 Then you are welcome to come out sailing!

 A: Yes, you can.

-A: In addition to all the sailing and other community activities you’ll get a new Google account, login credentials, a Gmail inbox with <you>@rentonsailing.org email address, and full access to Google’s G-Suite of applications.
-Club communications are sent to your new @rentonsailing.org email address.
+A: In addition to all the sailing and other community activities, you’ll get a new Google account, login credentials, a Gmail inbox with <you>@rentonsailing.org email address, and full access to Google’s G-Suite of applications.
+Center communications are sent to your new @rentonsailing.org email address.

-A: All new club members are beginners by definition.
-The only way to become intermediate and then advanced sailor is to demonstrate proficiency in accomplishing all of the skills tests.
+A: All new sailing center members are beginners by definition.
+The only way to become an intermediate and then an advanced sailor is to demonstrate proficiency in accomplishing all of the skills tests.
 The skills test needs to be signed off by a Dock Master or Instructor.
-Copies of the skills tests are on a web page.
+Copies of the skills tests can be found here.
 RSC classes are not required.

 A: Essentially, yes.
-You must pass the practical exam and demonstrate your ability to handle a Capri 14.2 sloop rigged dinghy.
-If your experience has been largely keel boats, you will find that sailing an Capri, although theoretically the same, requires more attention to things like the balance of the boat, shifting your weight properly, etc. You must demonstrate the requisite skills to the satisfaction of the examiner.
-The practical tests are designed so that you can pass them in stages, or, conditions permitting, all at once.
+You must pass the practical exam and demonstrate your ability to handle a 14-15 sloop-rigged dinghy.
+If your experience has been largely keelboats, you will find that sailing a dingy, although theoretically the same, requires more attention to things like the balance of the boat, shifting your weight properly, etc. You must demonstrate the requisite skills to the satisfaction of the examiner.
+The practical tests are designed so that you can pass them in stages or, conditions permitting, all at once.

 A: Each person gets them signed off and initialed as they do the service work on their checklist by the person who is responsible for the work project.

-A: Come to a monthly meeting posted on the club web site, volunteer your time and expertise to the Club, and join your fellow sailors at our social events!
+A: Come to a monthly meeting posted on the Center web site, volunteer your time and expertise to the Center, and join your fellow sailors at our social events!